 Introduction Objective Paragraph:

 This project aims to determine if abiotic variables can act as proxies for nearshore fish biodiversity and explores with through three objectives.
 First, we will determine how fish species richness, abundance, and biomass vary with four abiotic variables, tidal current speed, depth, percent rock cover, and benthic slope, using linear mixed effect models.
-Based on previous studies we expect to see increased fish species richness, abundance, and biomass (Baynes and Szmant 1989; Gibson et al. 1996; Pitcher et al. 2012).
 Second, using the variables of primary importance identified in our first objective, we will explore how community composition varies with that variable using a non-metric multidimensional scaling plot (nMDS).
-Fish species flourish at different optimal current speeds (Robinson et al. 2007; Robinson et al. 2013; Markel et al. 2017; Haak et al. 2019), and these species-specific differences in current speed preference may dominate community-level trends (Gibson et al. 1996; Tolimieri et al. 2009; Díaz-Astudillo et al. 2017; Viehman and Zydlewski 2017).
-Therefore, we predict there will be community level differences in species composition with tidal current speed and depth.
 Third, we will explore how the life history of the observed fish species differ with the variable of primary importance.
 For these analyses, individual fish lengths were used in a partial pooling mixed effect model analysis to provide predictions for all species, even those with limited data.
-We predict we will see fewer recently settled juvenile fish in areas of higher current and deeper depths (Love et al. 2009; Sobocinski et al. 2018; Haak et al. 2019).

 Methods